openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 - TH_4 = H( TH_3, ID_CRED_PSK, ?
 EAD_3, CRED_PSK )

-# Message formatting and processing
+# Message Formatting and Processing

 This section specifies the differences on the message formatting compared to {{RFC9528}}.